mosesgameli/react-context-demo/README.md

 - run `npm install` to get the node modules
 - and then `npm start` to run the development server

-Note that React version is 16.8, if you find problems installing dependencies with Node 14+, it is advisable to create a new React app and then duplicate the code.
+Note that React version used is 16.8, if you find problems installing dependencies with Node 14+, it is advisable to create a new React app and then duplicate the code.